 #> - **Subsetting**:

-#> single column without the `drop = FALSE` argument.
+#> selecting a single column returns a vector, unless `drop = FALSE` is

 #>